Ernst Röhm: Second revolution

 Röhm and the SA regarded themselves as the vanguard of the "National Socialist revolution".
 After Hitler's national takeover they expected radical changes in Germany, including power and rewards for themselves, unaware that, as Chancellor, Hitler no longer needed their street-fighting capabilities.

 Nevertheless, Hitler did name Röhm to numerous important Party and State positions.
 On 2 June 1933, Hitler named him a Reichsleiter, the second highest political rank in the Nazi Party.
 He was made a member of the Prussian State Council on 14 September and a member of the Academy for German Law on 3 October, advancing to its Leadership Council (Führerrat) in November.
 On 12 November, Röhm was elected to the Reichstag.
-Finally, on 2 December 1933, he was named to the Reich cabinet as a Reichsminister without portfolio and made a member of the Reich Defense Council.
+Finally, on 2 December 1933, he was named to the Reich cabinet as a Reichsminister without portfolio by a provision in the Law to Secure the Unity of Party and State aimed at interlocking the leadership of the Party and the government.
+At the same time, he also was made a member of the Reich Defense Council.

 Along with other members of the more radical faction within the Nazi Party, Röhm advocated a "second revolution" that was overtly anti-capitalist in its general disposition.
 These radicals rejected capitalism and they intended to take steps to curb monopolies and promoted the nationalization of land and industry.
 Such plans were threatening to the business community in general, and to Hitler's corporate financial backers in particular—including many German industrial leaders he would rely upon for arms production.
 In order to keep from alienating them, Hitler swiftly reassured his powerful industrial allies that there would be no such revolution as espoused by these Party radicals.

 Many SA "storm troopers" had working-class origins and longed for a radical transformation of German society.
 They were disappointed by the new regime's lack of socialistic direction and its failure to provide the lavish patronage they had expected.
 Furthermore, Röhm and his SA colleagues thought of their force as the core of the future German Army, and saw themselves as replacing the Reichswehr and its established professional officer corps.
 By then, the SA had swollen to over three million men, dwarfing the Reichswehr, which was limited to 100,000 men by the Treaty of Versailles.
 Although Röhm had been a member of the officer corps, he viewed them as "old fogies" who lacked "revolutionary spirit".
 He believed that the Reichswehr should be merged into the SA to form a true "people's army" under his command, a pronouncement that caused significant consternation within the army's hierarchy and convinced them that the SA was a serious threat.
 At a February 1934 cabinet meeting, Röhm then demanded that the merger be made, under his leadership as Minister of Defence.